srinivassaitangudu/helpers1/docs/coding/all.code_review.how_to_guide.md

 - We use the 3 possible options in the following way:
   - Comment
-    - When reviewers want the changes to be applies and then look at the resulting changes to decide the next steps
+    - When reviewers want the changes to be applied and will then look at the resulting changes to decide the next steps
     - In practice this means "make the changes and then we'll discuss more"
     - E.g., this is of course the right choice for a pre-PR
   - Approve
     - No more changes: time to merge!
-    - Often it is accompanied with the comment "LGMT" (Looks Good To Me)
+    - Often it is accompanied by the comment "LGTM" (= "Looks Good To Me")
   - Request changes
     - This typically means "if you address the comments we can merge"
     - In practice this is more or less equivalent to "Comment"